rkaufman3/Meca-482/README.md

 - [5.
 Coppelia](#5-Coppelia)
 ----------------------------------------------------------------------------------------------------------
 ## 1. Overview

-“Furuta Pendulum – or rotational inverted pendulum- consists of a driven arm which rotates in the horizontal plane and a pendulum attached to that arm which is free to rotate in the vertical plane.
+- Project Description - (Note: this was provided to us as a launch point for this project) “Furuta Pendulum – or rotational inverted pendulum- consists of a driven arm which rotates in the horizontal plane and a pendulum attached to that arm which is free to rotate in the vertical plane.
 It was invented in 1992 at Tokyo Institute of Technology by Katsuhisa Furuta and his colleagues.”
 [1] The